 - At What Temperature Should Babies Wear Hats?

-- Ideal temperature for baby room for newborns and how to keep a baby warm
+- The ideal temperature for baby room for newborns and how to keep a baby warm

 - For how long after birth do babies need to wear hats?